-Some people are confident, take selfies, most people lie, yet they do so to protect someone; most of us like to call these white lies and those who do often feel guilty and horrible afterwards.
-Someone on the disorder who lies does it to protect themselves only and only feels shame if someone finds out.
+Some people are confident and take selfies, and most people lie, yet they do so to protect someone; most of us like to call these white lies and those who do often feel guilty and horrible afterwards.
+Someone with the disorder which lies does it to protect themselves only and only feels shame if someone finds out.
 They do not feel guilty.

-Humans have a fight, flight, freeze or fawn mode to protect themselves; those on the narcissist personality disorder, somewhere most often due to childhood trauma, turned to Fight mode.
-To defend themselves not understanding it’s only detrimental to their happiness, it becomes a way of life, and the more they protect themselves, the more they destroy others.
+Humans have a fight, flight, freeze or fawn mode to protect themselves; those with the narcissist personality disorder, somewhere most often due to childhood trauma, turned to Fight mode.
+To defend themselves, not understanding it’s only detrimental to their happiness, it becomes a way of life, and the more they protect themselves, the more they destroy others.

 Those not on the disorder when around a narcissist might go into fight mode, not realising you’ve been manipulated and provoked, you may lash out at the narcissist; does this make you a narcissist?
 No, this makes you human, with a defensive mechanism.
 Some of us do manage to avoid going into flight mode if we’ve not been manipulated too much and get out fast; some freeze and stay stuck, never changing, never growing, until one day they get sick and tired of being sick and tired and leave, others fawn, unwittingly giving in to the narcissist’s demands, for fear of what will happen to them if they were to stand up to the narcissist.

 Abuse is abuse, so if someone is abusive towards you.
 Mental or physical, you need to stay clear if they are a narcissist or not.

-Some toddlers have narcissism, as do some teenagers, and it’s a healthy part of growing up.
+Some toddlers have narcissism, like some teenagers, and it’s a healthy part of growing up.
 Yet they are not a narcissist, and they are not on the narcissist personality disorder.